 Fritters can also be soggy if your oil temperature is too low.
 If the oil temperature is too low they will absorb too much oil.
 Use a digital thermometer with a probe to maintain around 375 degrees F.

-More Donut Recipes:
+More Donut Recipes

 Did you make one of my recipes?
 Please take a moment to leave a star rating.
-Also, if you are on Pinterest, please feel free to leave a comment there and a photo if you have one!
-Follow A Farmgirl’s Kitchen on FACEBOOK and PINTEREST and subscribe my mailing list for ALL the latest recipes!
+Also, if you are on Pinterest, please feel free to leave a comment there!
+Follow A Farmgirl’s Kitchen on FACEBOOK, PINTEREST and YouTube and subscribe my mailing list for ALL the latest recipes!

 Apple Fritters